Nice: French annexation

 In 1871, during the first free elections in the County, the pro-Italian lists obtained almost all the votes in the legislative elections (26,534 votes out of 29,428 votes cast), and Garibaldi was elected deputy at the National Assembly.
-Pro-Italians take to the streets cheering “Viva Nizza!
-Viva Garibaldi!”.
-The French government sends 10,000 soldiers to Nice, closes the Italian newspaper Il Diritto di Nizza and imprisons several demonstrators.
-The population of Nice rose up from February 8 to 10 and the three days of demonstration took the name of "Niçard Vespers".
-The revolt is suppressed by French troops.
-On February 13, Garibaldi was not allowed to speak at the French parliament meeting in Bordeaux to ask for the reunification of Nice to the newborn Italian unitary state, and he resigned from his post as deputy.
+Pro-Italians took to the streets cheering "Viva Nizza!
+Viva Garibaldi!".
+The French government sent 10,000 soldiers to Nice, closed the Italian newspaper Il Diritto di Nizza and imprisoned several demonstrators.
+The population of Nice rose up from 8 to 10 February and the three days of demonstration took the name of "Niçard Vespers".
+The revolt was suppressed by French troops.
+On 13 February, Garibaldi was not allowed to speak at the French parliament meeting in Bordeaux to ask for the reunification of Nice to the newborn Italian unitary state, and he resigned from his post as deputy.
 The failure of Vespers led to the expulsion of the last pro-Italian intellectuals from Nice, such as Luciano Mereu or Giuseppe Bres, who were expelled or deported.

-The pro-Italian irredentist movement persisted throughout the period 1860-1914, despite the repression carried out since the annexation.
+The pro-Italian irredentist movement persisted throughout the period 1860–1914, despite the repression carried out since the annexation.
 The French government implemented a policy of Francization of society, language and culture.
-The toponyms of the communes of the ancient County have been francized, which acted as a bank to the obligation to use French in Nice., as well as certain surnames (for example the Italian surname "Bianchi" was francized into "Leblanc", and the Italian surname "Del Ponte" was francized into "Dupont").
+The toponyms of the communes of the ancient County were francized, with the obligation to use French in Nice, as well as certain surnames (for example the Italian surname "Bianchi" was francized into "Leblanc", and the Italian surname "Del Ponte" was francized into "Dupont").

 Italian-language newspapers in Nice were banned.
 In 1861, La Voce di Nizza was closed (temporarily reopened during the Niçard Vespers), followed by Il Diritto di Nizza, closed in 1871.
 In 1895 it was the turn of Il Pensiero di Nizza, accused of irredentism.
 Many journalists and writers from Nice wrote in these newspapers in Italian.
 Among these are Enrico Sappia, Giuseppe André, Giuseppe Bres, Eugenio Cais di Pierlas and others.

+During the repression of January and February 1894, the police conducted raids targeting the Italian anarchists living there, without much success.